mkirchhof/url/README.md

 }
 ```

-If you use the benchmark, please also cite the datasets.
+If you use the benchmark, please also cite the datasets it uses.

+---

+_Disclaimer: This is not an officially supported Google product._